 To further support fellows, a \$1,000 textbook and technology award is available for fellows in their second, third, and fourth fellowship years.
-Items covered under this award include but are not limited to the following: textbooks for University courses, books that supplement the Ph.D. area content, laptop, tablet, computer software.
+Items covered under this award include but are not limited to the following: textbooks for course enrollment, books that supplement the Ph.D. area content, laptop, tablet, computer software.
+Office supplies, furniture, and items for research labs are not eligible for this award.
 Questions regarding approved items for financial support should be directed to the Administrative Associate.
 The funds will be accessible through a reimbursement process.
 Fellows will be requested to complete a Textbook and Technology Award Form reporting the item description, cost, purpose, and attach an itemized receipt.
 Upon completion, the documentation is submitted to the staff, reviewed, and if approved, the fellow will be reimbursed at the cost amount up to \$1,000 per academic year.
 The purchased items will be for the fellow's personal use, and as such are not property of the University or SGF.